 The exuberant celebration was premature, though.
 Rodgers led two touchdown drives in the fourth quarter, and the Green Bay D picked off Wilson again.
 The final score, despite Adams’ pick, was 17-0 Packers.

 Rodgers sends a warning about his belt celebration

 Jamal Adams was the highest-paid safety in the league (by yearly cash) at $21 million in 2021.
-He’s rewarded the Seahawks for that hefty contract with zero sacks, zero forced fumbles or fumble recoveries, and one interception through the first 10 weeks of the year.
+He rewarded the Seahawks for that hefty contract with zero sacks, zero forced fumbles or fumble recoveries, and two interceptions while playing in 12 games.